Mayra Verónica: Music

 Mayra Verónica collaborated on her first album with Univision Network in 2007, which was titled Vengo Con To (Comin' At Ya With Everything).
-Performed in the musical style of reggaetón, Verónica's album included "Vengo Con To" of which King magazine said: "Verónica's moaning makes Madonna's Erotica sound like bubblegum pop… chew on that Daddy Yankee."
+Performed in the musical style of reggaetón, Verónica's album included "Vengo Con To" of which King magazine said: "Verónica's moaning makes Madonna's Erotica sound like bubblegum pop... chew on that Daddy Yankee."
 The song charted in the Top 40 on Billboard, while the music video was reportedly banned from Latin television.
 The album's popularity landed Verónica a deal with Universal Motown, which put out a second single from the album titled "Mamma Mia".
 A third single, "Es Tan Dificil Olvidarte", dedicated to fallen troops, put Verónica in the top 10 on the pop contemporary charts.
-In 2014, Veronica's song "Mama Mia" was nominated for "Best Latin Dance Song of The Year" by the 29th Annual International Dance Music Awards (IDMA).
+In 2014, Verónica's song "Mama Mia" was nominated for "Best Latin Dance Song of The Year" by the 29th Annual International Dance Music Awards (IDMA).

 Verónica began 2010 on the cover of Billboard magazine with a new single, "If You Wanna Fly", that reached number 9 on Billboard's Hot Dance Club Play chart, number 11 on Billboard's Hot Dance Airplay chart, number 5 on Billboard Dance/Electronic sales, number 17 on Billboard Heatseekers Songs and number 74 Hot 100 Chart.
 She released an album titled Saint Nor Sinner in 2012.
-Mayra Veronica landed the cover of Billboard Magazine again in July 2011, for the release of her new single "Freak Like Me" which reached top 10 on the Billboard Hot Dance Club Charts.
-In March 2012, Mayra Veronica's video "Freak Like Me", featuring Antonio Sabato Jr. who plays Verónica's love interest, was added to MTV Hits & VHI Latin America on full rotation.
-Mayra Veronica also worked on a parody with actor Keenan Cahill for Freak Like me which garnered millions of online views.
+Mayra Verónica landed the cover of Billboard again in July 2011, for the release of her new single "Freak Like Me", which reached top 10 on the Billboard Hot Dance Club Charts.
+In March 2012, Mayra Verónica's video "Freak Like Me", featuring Antonio Sabato Jr. who plays Verónica's love interest, was added to MTV Hits & VHI Latin America on full rotation.
+Mayra Verónica also worked on a parody with actor Keenan Cahill for Freak Like me which garnered millions of online views.